 Natasa - Graduate profile

-Legal Officer, General Litigation, Corporate and Commercial Law Section, Domestic Legal Branch
+General Litigation and Corporate Law Section, Corporate Legal Branch

-Where did you live and what were you doing before joining DFAT?
+Where did you live and what were you doing before joining the department?

 I was a Senior Solicitor at the NSW Crown Solicitor's Office in Sydney.
 Prior to that, I was a solicitor at Freehills in Sydney.